3saster/fullscrn_huds/readme.txt

 > Version 5.x.x (xxx xx, xxxx)
   NOTE: Now requires GZDoom 4.2.5+ or LZDoom 3.84+.
 This is due to a major internal restructure that makes many parts of the code
-        (especially the stats) MUCH easier to maintain, using the almighty mixins [ALL] Stats: Added player morph timer from Tekish's LevelInfo v1.23 (mainly for chicken/pig morph in Heretic/Hexen multiplayer)
+        (especially the stats) MUCH easier to maintain, using the almighty mixins [ALL] All strings (except credits) are now in a LANGUAGE lump.
+This allows for centralizing the strings and possibly translating.
+  [ALL] Stats: Added player morph timer from Tekish's LevelInfo v1.23 (mainly for chicken/pig morph in Heretic/Hexen multiplayer)

 > Version 5.1.3 (Nov 22, 2019)